silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/05_plugins/02_writing_a_simple_plugin.md

 }
 ```

-Now we've added an argument to any field that implements the `truncate` plugin.
+Now we've added an argument to any field that uses the `truncate` plugin.
 This is good, but it really
 doesn't save us a whole lot of time.
 The real value here is that the field will automatically apply the truncation.

-For that, we'll need to augment the resolver with some _afterware_.
+For that, we'll need to augment our plugin with some _afterware_.

 ```php
 public function apply(Field $field, Schema $schema, array $config = [])